Tennessee woman runs for office after state's abortion ban puts her life at risk

 Devastated, Phillips had to decide whether to continue with the pregnancy or have an abortion.

 After the Supreme Court struck down Roe v.
-Wade and ended the federal right to an abortion last year, Tennessee was among the states that implemented a statewide abortion ban.
+Wade and ended the federal right to an abortion last year, Tennessee was among the states that implemented a statewide abortion ban with limited exceptions.

 Phillips was informed by her doctor that her life was at risk, and she subsequently decided to have an abortion, but because of Tennessee's ban, she was forced to leave the state.
 She said she traveled to New York for the abortion, which cost $5,000.